Navideck/Volumedeck-Android/README.md

-            runInBackground = true, // Set to false if you don't want to run in the background showStopButtonInNotification = true, // Show stop button in the notification when running in the background showSpeedAndVolumeChangesInNotification = true, // Show speed and volume changes in the notification when running in the background useWakeLock = true, // Use wakelock when running in the background onLocationStatusChange = { status: Boolean ->
+            runInBackground = true, // Set to false if you don't want to run in the background showStopButtonInNotification = true, // Show stop button in the notification when running in the background showSpeedAndVolumeChangesInNotification = true, // Show speed and volume changes in the notification when running in the background onLocationStatusChange = { status: Boolean ->
                 // Get Location status on/off
             },